 SVG is an XML-based file format that has been specifically designed for viewing on the web.
 SVG can contain both vector and raster information.
 Some web browsers may require a plug-in to view SVG files; older browsers may not be able to view SVG files at all.
 SVG supports font embedding.
 You can also choose to produce compressed SVG files.
 The file extension changes to *.svgz when this option is enabled.

-To export an SVG or SVGZ file, make sure a map or layout view is active.
-On the Share tab, click Map or Layout , depending on the active view, to open the Export pane.
-Change the File Type to SVG or SVGZ.
-Set a name and location for the file, as well as any other properties, then click Export.
+To export an SVG or SVGZ file, ensure that a map or layout view is active.
+On the Share tab, click Export Map or Export Layout , depending on the active view, to open the Export pane.
+Change the File Type parameter to SVG or SVGZ.
+Set a name and location for the file, as well as any other properties, and click Export.

 The following properties are available when exporting to an SVG or SVGZ file:

 Export vector content as an image.
 For maps or layouts containing vector layers with a high density of vertices, this can drastically reduce the output file size.
 Options specific to vector data, such as Export georeference information, are disabled when output as image is checked.

 The effective dpi of the vector data in the layout.
 DPI is available only when exporting a layout.
 When exporting a map, the dpi is calculated automatically.

 The amount of image resampling.
 The control determines the effective resolution of raster content on output.
 For instance, if the output image quality ratio is set to 1:2 and the output resolution is set to 300 dpi, the raster content is output at approximately 150 dpi.
 In many cases, the raster data can be included at a lower dpi than the vector data without visibly affecting quality, reducing the output file size.

 Include embeddable fonts in the exported file to maintain font consistency across different platforms.
 Fonts that do not support embedding are not included, regardless of this setting.

 Convert character marker symbols to polygon